Buffalo Assault Attorney

 - Vehicular assault is a class E felony.
 You could face between 4 and 10 years in prison depending on your previous criminal history.
 It’s also possible that you would be sentenced to probation and receive no prison time.

 - Aggravated assault penalties depend on several circumstances like the age or identity of the victim.
 You could be fined up to $5,000 and face prison time.

 Developing the right legal defenses for an assault charge is an important task.
 Your future is on the line.
-Depending on the type of assault that you're charged with, you may have legal defenses that are available to you.
-An assault attorney in Buffalo NY with experience in handling assault charges is an absolute necessity.
+Depending on the type of assault that you’re charged with, you may have legal defenses that are available to you.
+An assault attorney in Buffalo, New York, with experience in handling assault charges is an absolute necessity.

 Every assault charge case is different even though they all have some similarities.
 Choosing an assault attorney with a history of success defending people in this type of case is the most important.
 Questions the lawyer may ask you include:

 - Do you have a criminal history or similar charges from your past?